Who Is Stevie Nicks?

 Detox and Rock Hall of Fame

-After years of addiction, weight gain, and exhaustion, Stevie fully detoxed in 1993, and ended her ties to Klonopin.
+After years of addiction, weight gain and exhaustion, Nicks fully detoxed in 1993 and ended her ties to Klonopin.
 The next year she released Street Angel, another solo album.
 As her health improved and she regained energy, Stevie returned to the studio to record new songs for multiple soundtracks.

 In 1997, Fleetwood Mac reunited and released The Dance.
 The related tour earned them $36 million.
 Stevie also put out a boxed set dubbed Enchanted, and added two songs to the soundtrack for Practical Magic (1998).
 That same year, Fleetwood Mac was given one of the greatest honors in the world of rock: induction into the Rock and Roll Hall of Fame.

-Stevie went on to work with rocker Sheryl Crow on Stevie's 2001 solo release, Trouble in Shangri-La.
-She also put out a new album with Fleetwood Mac, Say You Will, in 2003.
-Since then, Stevie has recorded and performed as a solo act and as a member of Fleetwood Mac.
+Nicks went on to work with rocker Sheryl Crow on Nicks' 2001 solo release, Trouble in Shangri-La.
+She also put out a new album with Fleetwood Mac, Say You, Will, in 2003.
+Since then, Nicks has recorded and performed as a solo act and as a member of Fleetwood Mac.
 Her band, unfortunately, had to cancel part of their 2013 tour because of John McVie's ill health.

 In 2014, Stevie released the album 24 Karat Gold: Songs from the Vault, comprised of new versions of demos recorded decades earlier.
 That year, she also served as an adviser for Adam Levine's team on the singing competition show The Voice, and appeared in two episodes of the cable drama American Horror Story.